REVIEW: The Wedding Singer provided a taste of the 80s and plenty of wedding fever to get Llandudno on its feet

 Hi-De-Hi! actress and comedy veteran Ruth Madoc starred as Grandma Rosie sending theatre goers in hysterics with her rap scene which turned out to be extremely catchy!

-It was also great to see some home-grown local talent in the form of Erin Bell of Llandudno and Ryan-Lee Seager, take to their home stage in the hit production.
+It was also great to see some home-grown local talent in the form of Erin Bell and Ryan-Lee Seager both from Llandudno, take to their home stage in the hit production.

 Despite a technical fault at the start of the second half, which halted the show for only five minutes, the cast showed true professionalism and came back out with plenty of gusto to make up for the slight hitch, ending the show on a high with wedding fever galore!